ydaniv/uijet/docs-src/guides/modules.md

 a function that requires either a Director's `Router` instance or a config object for creating an instance.

+Since Director is already loaded and adds its own namespace to the global `window` object we can grab the `Router` constructor straight from there.

-Then, only after we do this:
+Or alternatively, we could just do this:

 ```javascript